…and How Can I Use It Without Getting Into Trouble with the FMCSA

 An hour down the road, the weigh station that was never open was OPEN.
 “What bad luck,” he thought.
 “I hope the inspector doesn’t ask too many questions.”

 Jerry’s luck ran out.
 During the Roadside Inspection, the State Trooper looked at his ELD and saw he was using PC.
 “Why are you using Personal Conveyance, Sir?”

 “Because I want to get home, and that makes it personal.
 That’s what another driver told me.”

 The trooper returned after 20 minutes and issued Jerry a $200 ticket, and placed him Out-of-Service.
 “Don’t always believe what you hear at truck stops, Sir.”

 One of the questions truck drivers ask more often than any other is when they can use “Personal Conveyance Rules” to move their trucks.
 But, to answer that question, you have to look at the bigger question.

 Why does the FMCSA require truck drivers to record their hours in the first place?
 The answer may seem obvious, to prevent truck drivers from driving fatigued, which can ultimately lead to deadly crashes.

 So the FMCSA wants to know how many hours drivers are driving, on duty-not driving, off duty, or resting in a sleeper berth.
-Since 1937 the Interstate Commerce Commission, US DOT, and the FMCSA have limited how many hours commercial truck drivers can drive before resting.
+Since 1937 the Interstate Commerce Commission, then the US DOT, and now the FMCSA, have limited how many hours commercial truck drivers can drive before resting.